Ilse Haider

-Ilse Haider (born 1965 in Salzburg) is an Austrian artist.
+Ilse Haider (born 1965) is an Austrian artist.
 She focuses on photography and her photographic works use three dimensional surfaces.
 She has received a number of awards for her work and her work has appeared in exhibitions throughout Europe and the United States.

 Life

-Ilse Haider completed her art studies in 1988 at the Academy of Fine Arts Vienna under the direction of Arnulf Rainer.
+Ilse Haider was born in Salzburg.
+She completed her art studies in 1988 at the Academy of Fine Arts Vienna under the direction of Arnulf Rainer.
 From 1988 to 1990 she completed additional studies at the Royal College of Art under the tutelage of Eduardo Paolozzi.
 Between 1995 and 2001 she taught at the University of Arts and Industrial Design Linz in Linz, Austria.
 In 2003 she was awarded the Kunstpreis der Stadt Wien.